2024 alberta sport recognition award Winners

 Sport: Skeleton

-A former skeleton Olympic athlete himself, Joe highlighted his 2024 coaching year, by guiding Hallie Clarke to a World Championship title – the youngest ever to do so in the sport at 19 years old.
+A former skeleton Olympic athlete, Joe highlighted his 2024 coaching year, by guiding Hallie Clarke to a World Championship title – the youngest ever to do so in the sport.

 He became involved in coaching in 2018, primarily to help support development athletes on their pathway to Canada’s national team.
 His goal as a coach is to create an environment where his athletes learn the fundamentals of the sport safely and with enjoyment while building the confidence and skills needed to become competitive skeleton athletes.